 REQUIREMENTS OF RESEARCH INVOLVING HUMAN SUBJECTS

 If you are completing research involving human subjects (reasons could include but are not limited to: master’s contextual education projects, master’s thesis projects, class projects, or doctoral dissertation projects) the BU Institutional Review Board will need to review and approve your proposed research plan.
-Dr. Anjulet Tucker is the pre-reviewer for the School of Theology and all IRB proposals must first be submitted to and pre-reviewed by her before being submitted to the Charles River IRB office.
+Dr. Nancy Ammerman is the pre-reviewer for the School of Theology and all IRB proposals must first be submitted to and pre-reviewed by her before being submitted to the Charles River IRB office.

 ATTENTION DOCTORAL STUDENTS:

 Your completed and pre-reviewed IRB application (http://www.bu.edu/irb/) must be appended to your prospectus.
 It may be submitted as soon as the Advanced Studies Committee (ASC) has approved your prospectus.
 When IRB approval has been granted, a copy of the IRB letter should be submitted to the ASC office to remain on file with your approved prospectus.

 Note that you may not begin any research that involves human subjects until this letter is received.
 The IRB office will NOT grant retroactive approval of studies conducted without IRB review.

 As of Fall 2012, there is a new protocol for submitting IRB proposals for pre-review.
 Please answer the following questions and read all sections carefully.